assayer5/bayesian-curvefit-reg/README.md

 >I fit a logistic curve to simulated data.
 The data represent hypothetical drug treatment doses and the percent response induced by each dose in a so called 'dose response' curve.
 I fit the logistic curve via scipy's 'curvefit' as well as with pyMC.
 For the parameters fit with pyMC, I sample from the posterior distributions to visualize the uncertainty in the parameter estimates.

-In *bayesian_hierarchical_gamma_model.ipynb*...

->I use a hierarchical model to estimate the means of gamma distributed data.
-I first generate samples of data from gamma distributions with known parameters.
-Then, I define a hierarchical gamma model in pyMC and use it to estimate the parameters of the gamma distributions from the data samples.
-Although hierarchical models can provide nice regularization of parameter estimates when used on messy, real world data, this academic exercise fell short in exemplifying that characteristic.

 ### Language
 Python